apache/yunikorn-web/README.md

 Run `make image` to build the docker image `yunikorn-web`.
 Run `make run` to build the image and deploy the container from the docker image `yunikorn-web`.

-You can set `TAG` and `VERSION` in the commandline to build docker image with a specified version and tag.
+You can set `REGISTRY` and `VERSION` in the commandline to build docker image with a specified version and repository.
 For example,
 ```
-make image TAG=yunikorn/yunikorn-web VERSION=latest
+make image REPOSITORY=yunikorn VERSION=latest
 ```
 this command will build binary with version `latest` and the docker image tag is `yunikorn/yunikorn-web:latest`.